Developer & Data MCP Servers: Connect Your AI to Retool, Codacy, Checkly, BigQuery, Matillion, and More

 Connect: Retool MCP in our App Catalog →

-Technical debt review.
-In sprint retrospective, the tech lead asks: “How has our code quality score changed over the last 3 months?
+Instead of navigating the web portal, a tech lead during a sprint retrospective can prompt: “How has our code quality score changed over the last 3 months?
 Are we improving or accumulating debt?”
-The AI pulls Codacy trend data: “Overall quality: B+ → B- over 3 months.
-Main driver: complexity increase in the payment module (12 new issues).
-Coverage dropped from 78% to 71%.”
+The AI queries the historical scores (e.g., B+ down to B- due to complexity in the billing files) to guide the refactoring strategy.

 Example prompts: